DandarahZ/delivium/Delivium ReadMe.txt

 Password: 12345
 Role:User
-(Users only have the ability to create accounts C)
+(Users only have the ability to create accounts C) (USERS have the ability to full CRUD products)

 Delivium is an e-commerce website that handles premium items.
-In this way, uers can purchase expensive items from the conform of thier own home.
+In this way, users can purchase expensive items from the conform of thier own home.

 *PROJECT IS SAVED IN A REPOSITY ON GITHUB, and hosted online.